KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

     Selecting columns, rows and measures of the crosstab.

-There is also the possibility to add calculated field as measures clicking on the "Add calculated field button".
+There is also the possibility to add calculated fields as measures clicking on the "Add calculated field button".
 The calculated field will work exactly as in the table widget.
 After creating a calculated field there will be the possibility to edit, remove it or set the properties for it's column clicking on the new measure buttons.

 .. figure:: media/image170b.png